Equivalence point: Isothermal titration calorimeter

+Thermometric titrimetry

 Thermometric titrimetry is an extraordinarily versatile technique.
 This is differentiated from calorimetric titrimetry by the fact that the heat of the reaction (as indicated by temperature rise or fall) is not used to determine the amount of analyte in the sample solution.
 Instead, the equivalence point is determined by the rate of temperature change.
 Because thermometric titrimetry is a relative technique, it is not necessary to conduct the titration under isothermal conditions, and titrations can be conducted in plastic or even glass vessels, although these vessels are generally enclosed to prevent stray draughts from causing "noise" and disturbing the endpoint.
 Because thermometric titrations can be conducted under ambient conditions, they are especially well-suited to routine process and quality control in industry.
 Depending on whether the reaction between the titrant and analyte is exothermic or endothermic, the temperature will either rise or fall during the titration.
 When all analyte has been consumed by reaction with the titrant, a change in the rate of temperature increase or decrease reveals the equivalence point and an inflection in the temperature curve can be observed.
 The equivalence point can be located precisely by employing the second derivative of the temperature curve.
 The software used in modern automated thermometric titration systems employ sophisticated digital smoothing algorithms so that "noise" resulting from the highly sensitive temperature probes does not interfere with the generation of a smooth, symmetrical second derivative "peak" which defines the endpoint.
 The technique is capable of very high precision, and coefficients of variance (CV's) of less than 0.1 are common.
 Modern thermometric titration temperature probes consist of a thermistor which forms one arm of a Wheatstone bridge.
 Coupled to high resolution electronics, the best thermometric titration systems can resolve temperatures to 10^{−5}K. Sharp equivalence points have been obtained in titrations where the temperature change during the titration has been as little as 0.001K.
 The technique can be applied to essentially any chemical reaction in a fluid where there is an enthalpy change, although reaction kinetics can play a role in determining the sharpness of the endpoint.
 Thermometric titrimetry has been successfully applied to acid-base, redox, EDTA, and precipitation titrations.
-Examples of successful precipitation titrations are sulfate by titration with barium ions, phosphate by titration with magnesium in ammoniacal solution, chloride by titration with silver nitrate, nickel by titration with dimethylglyoxime and fluoride by titration with aluminium (as K_{2}NaAlF_{6}) Because the temperature probe does not need to be electrically connected to the solution (as in potentiometric titrations), non-aqueous titrations can be carried out as easily as aqueous titrations.
-Solutions which are highly colored or turbid can be analyzed by thermometric without further sample treatment.
+Examples of successful precipitation titrations are sulfate by titration with barium ions, phosphate by titration with magnesium in ammoniacal solution, chloride by titration with silver nitrate, nickel by titration with dimethylglyoxime, and fluoride by titration with aluminium (as K_{2}NaAlF_{6}) Because the temperature probe does not need to be electrically connected to the solution (as in potentiometric titration), non-aqueous titrations can be carried out as easily as aqueous titrations.
+Solutions which are highly colored or turbid (cloudy) can be analyzed by thermometric without further sample treatment.
 The probe is essentially maintenance-free.
 Using modern, high precision stepper motor driven burettes, automated thermometric titrations are usually complete in a few minutes, making the technique an ideal choice where high laboratory productivity is required.